forestgrape/coronavirus/1_introduction/illustrative_resources.md

 #### Highlighted
 * "Our observations suggest that influenza infection in the upper and lower airways are compartmentalized and independent."
-  * Nasal swabs are not very predictive for aerosol shedding.
+  * Nasal swabs are not a good predicator for aerosol shedding.
   * Lower respiratory tract symptoms tend to indicate higher RNA shedding via aerosol.
-* Symptomatic patients infected with influenza A, have about the same nasal viral load as unvaccinated but the vaccinated shed several times more viral RNA with fine aerosol than unvaccinated.
+* Intriguingly symptomatic patients infected with influenza A, have about the same nasal viral load as unvaccinated but the vaccinated shed several times more viral RNA with fine aerosol than unvaccinated.
+On the other hand for influenza B nasal viral load and the shedding are not much different between vaccinated and unvaccinated.

   > Similar investigations (more than one and with different strains!) would be very helpful for Covid.
   > * To better understand viral shedding and transmission.